TPZ-CORE/tpz_admin/README.md

 ## Disclaimer & Credits

-- DevTools Block snippet code was found and taken from: https://github.com/qamarq/nui_blocker
+- DevTools Block snippet code was found and taken from: https://github.com/qamarq/nui_blocker (Our server event has been modified only, client and html are the same as shared to the community).